cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-manager-watchdog.md

 The manager watchdog is agnostic to Cloudify's security features, in the sense that it'll use them transparently when they're configured, without any additional setup or configuration to the watchdog itself.
 {%endinfo%}

-The manager watchdog is operated via the command-line program `cfy-watchdog`.
+The manager watchdog is operated via `cfy-watchdog`, a command-line program which is deployed in the environment where the `cloudify_watchdog` package is installed (via pip or otherwise).
 Mandatory arguments are the monitored manager's IP and the path to the private key file.

 {%note title=Note%}
-When attempting recovery of the manager, the watchdog will run a local workflow similar to the one run during bootstrap.
+When attempting recovery of the manager, the watchdog will run the Cloudify CLI's `cfy recover` command, which in turn runs a local workflow similar to the one run during bootstrap.
 It is therefore needed for any plugins required by the manager-blueprint which was used in bootstrap to be installed in the manager watchdog's environment as well.

 The `cfy-watchdog` program provides an option (similar to the one provided by the Cloudify CLI) to install any required plugins, by using the `--install-plugins` flag when launching the manager watchdog.
 {%endnote%}